shahraj81/aida/tools/aida-evaluation/README.md

 * Task3 runs directory structure updated to match one specified in the evaluation plan
 * Task3 run can now be read from an S3 location.
 The directory structure for a task3 run read from an S3 location is different from the one directly mounted on the docker.
 Details added to this README.
 * Task3 user queries added for practice data.
+* Task3 SPARQL queries now do not require subtopic or claimTemplate.
+Since the fields required in a task3 KB vary with Condition, the required fields are validated by the response validator.
+* Task3 validator expanded to perform additional checks.
+* Task3 evaluation docker will not process KBs that do not have valid AIF.

 ## 02/08/2022:
 * Section [How to apply the docker to your run in the evaluation setting?](#how-to-apply-the-docker-to-your-run-in-the-evaluation-setting) added to this README